Portrait of Jill N. Burke, CNP, DipACLM

 CNP, DipACLM

-Jill Burke, CNP, DipACLM, has spent the last 35 years at Massachusetts General Hospital; first, 12 years as inpatient heme-onc staff nurse, and the last 23 years at a nurse practitioner.
+Jill Burke has spent the last 35 years at Massachusetts General Hospital, with the first 12 years as inpatient hematology/oncology staff nurse, and the last 23 years at a nurse practitioner.
 Jill’s focus of care has been multiple myeloma for 15 years.
 She presently works in the outpatient setting, managing patients with plasma cell diseases throughout diagnosis and treatment.

 Jill's Shared Resources